cyclr/docs/pages/v2/04-embedding/04-launch/06-customize-appearance.md

 </div>
 ```

-By wrapping your message in a custom Div you can add stylings to the “**Application Custom CSS**” code block to further customise your message.
-In this case, this was added:
+If you want to add specific styling to a message, you can wrap the message in a custom `div`.
+This means you can add the styling to the **Application Custom CSS** field, like below:

 ```css
     .header {